 Assessment includes essay writing, practical assignments, empirical research studies, oral presentations and examinations.

-You can study English Language as a Joint Honours Degree with one of the following subjects (see Single or Joint Honours for explanation): Creative Studies, English Literature, French (4 years), German (4 years), Italian (4 years), Journalism, Physical Education, Psychology, Sociology, Spanish (4 years), Sport Science, Welsh.
+You can study English Language as a Joint Honours Degree with one of the following subjects (see Single or Joint Honours for explanation): Creative Studies, English Literature, Film Studies, French (4 years), German (4 years), Italian (4 years), Journalism, Physical Education, Psychology, Sociology, Spanish (4 years), Sport Science.

 A degree in English Language and/or Linguistics will increase your knowledge of language acquisition, speech and language disorders, the history of the English language and teaching English as a foreign language.
 Recent graduates have gone on to do further academic study such as the PGCE and postgraduate qualifications leading to speech and language therapy, overseas teaching, and other training in order to pursue careers in social work, police work, immigration work, local government, banking and accountancy, librarianship, media and journalism, creative writing and publishing.